SovnSkyrim/QWEST/README.md

 ## Removing the Modlist

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

-## I still have too low fps..

-Well, besides disabling the "Project Clarity" Mods in MO2, there's not much else I can recommend.

 ## Credits and Thanks